Victoria and Albert Museum: Photography

 The collection contains more than 500,000 images dating from the advent of photography, the oldest image dating from 1839.
 The gallery displays a series of changing exhibits and closes between exhibitions to allow full re-display to take place.
-Already in 1858, when the museum was called the South Kensington Museum, it had the world's first international photographic exhibition.
+In 1858, it presented the world's first international photographic exhibition.

 The collection includes the work of many photographers from Fox Talbot, Julia Margaret Cameron, Viscountess Clementina Hawarden, Gustave Le Gray, Benjamin Brecknell Turner, Frederick Hollyer, Samuel Bourne, Roger Fenton, Man Ray, Henri Cartier-Bresson, Ilse Bing, Bill Brandt, Cecil Beaton (there are more than 8000 of his negatives), Don McCullin, David Bailey, Jim Lee and Helen Chadwick to the present day.